 In Depth therapy, healing begins as we turn inward to listen to parts of self that were silenced or exiled in the name of faith or belonging.

-Through dreamwork and gentle exploration of the unconscious, religious trauma therapy can help you reclaim your inner voice, and restore a living connection to the sacred within.
+Through dreamwork and gentle exploration of the unconscious, therapy can help you reclaim your inner voice, and restore a living connection to the sacred within.

 Depth therapy helps you to transform your pain into wisdom, self-trust, and spirituality that feels true to you.

 Each person carries within them the capacity to grow, heal, and become more fully themselves.
-Sometimes that unfolding takes us down unexpected paths, paths we never imagined we'd go, yet somehow feel truer to who we are becoming.
+Sometimes that unfolding takes us down unexpected paths, paths we never imagined we'd be on, yet somehow feel truer to who we are becoming.

 For many years I taught at a Christian university, and though I no longer participate in organized religion, I continue to hold a deep respect for the importance of personal spirituality and meaning-making in people's lives.